 The field has produced more than 125 million barrels since 1981.
-Oil from the Prinos field is moderately heavy (27-28° API), undersaturated and sour with a dissolved gas content of led to an increase in the field's 2P and 2C reserves and the identification of several other potential plays and prospects in the area.
+Oil from the Prinos field is moderately heavy (27-28° API), undersaturated and sour with a dissolved gas content of 674scf/bbl (120m3/m3).
+The latest 3D seismic survey conducted in 2015 in the Prinos area led to an increase in the field's 2P and 2C reserves and the identification of several other potential plays and prospects in the area.
 The field complex is eligible for funding through the Recovery and Resilience Fund for the development of the first CCS facility in Greece.